massalabs/massa/docs/index.rst

 Smart-contracts
 ---------------

-If you are interested in building on Massa, you'll find documentation on our smart-contract engine :ref:`here <sc-introduction>`.
+If you are interested in Massa smart-contract engine, you'll find a general introduction to the Massa's smart-contract engine :ref:`here <sc-introduction>`.

+If you want to build smart-contract or interact with smart-contracts on the Massa blockchain we recommend the following ressources:

+- :ref:`Getting started<sc-getting-started>` tutorial, which will get you through the various steps needed to compile and upload smart-contracts.
+- :ref:`Massa's smart-contract by example <sc-example>` a more advanced tutorial, that goes through all the steps needed to build a decentralized application using Massa's smart-contracts and Massa's decentralized web.
+- :ref:`Massa's decentralized web <sc-example>` tutorial which explains how you can use the Massa blockchain to host decentralized websites.

 Community
 ---------